 Few, if any, countries have rolled out accompanying data protection legislation to guide the implementation of contact-tracing apps – if anything, governments who have given a thought to the legal basis of the apps seem to have leaned towards the exact opposite side, of making the apps mandatory for download, like in Turkey or, for a short time, in India.

-Privacy rights campaigners the Open Rights Group have instructed lawyers to prepare a legal challenge to this plan, with their concerns including This is a well-warranted concern – with plans to use NHS data to track down patients “believed to be breaching immigration rules” scrapped following a legal challenge in 2018.
+Privacy rights campaigners the Open Rights Group have instructed lawyers to prepare a legal challenge to this plan, with their concerns including “whether the personally identifiable data retained could be subsequently obtained by the Home Office or other government departments for immigration or other purposes”.
+This is a well-warranted concern – the NHS has a history of sharing data with the Home Office, with plans to use NHS data to track down patients “believed to be breaching immigration rules” scrapped following a legal challenge in 2018.

 But let’s be clear – we shouldn’t have to rely upon ad hoc legal challenges, or upon trusting the body in charge of implementing the contact-tracing app.
 This is an issue of accountability, power, and protecting human rights.
 Collecting such data and building such widespread surveillance infrastructure is a manifestation of power, and power requires safeguards to avoid misuse, particularly in the current political environment.